danhdav/danhdav.github.io/content/Posts/abroad.md

 draft: false
 ---

 For those who do not know, I am currently spending a couple months in Madrid, Spain attending an exchange program.
-I get asked quite frequently for places that I have been to or plan on visiting, hence I figured to post my iterinary here anyways.
-I will update this page with brief reviews and insights afterwards.
-Feel free to reach out for a meet-up.
+I get asked quite frequently for my iterinary, so here you go.
+Reach out if you want to meet up.

 ## Completed Trips
 Barcelona, Spain (08/29) \